 Rosemount real estate is some of the most expensive in Minnesota, although Rosemount house values don't compare to the most expensive real estate in the U.S.

-Rosemount is a decidedly white-collar city, with fully 85.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rosemount is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rosemount who work in office and administrative support (14.11%), sales jobs (11.87%), and management occupations (11.75%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rosemount is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rosemount is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Rosemount who work in management occupations (13.76%), office and administrative support (11.51%), and sales jobs (9.66%).